 Observe chimpanzees in Djouroutou !

 The critically endangered western chimpanzees living in the Tai National Park are unique.
-They use more than 26 tools and are particularly known for their nuts cracking skills.
-They hunt through teamwork and adopt orphans which lost their mother.
-The Taï chimpanzees have been studied by Professor Dr. Christophe Boesch from the Max Planck Institute for Evolutionary Anthropology since 1979.
-During 40 years of research, numerous studies have produced hundreds of scientific articles and several books.
+They use more than 26 tools and are particularly known for their nut cracking skills.
+They hunt as a team, and have shown to adopt orphans who have lost their mothers.
+The Taï chimpanzees have been studied by Professor Christophe Boesch from the Max Planck Institute for Evolutionary Anthropology since 1979.
+Numerous studies have led to the publishment of hundreds of scientific articles and several books.

 The Taï Chimpanzees are featured in the Disneynature “Chimpanzee” movie, broadcasting the story of Oscar, a baby chimpanzee, from childhood to teenage years.